Winegrowers Supplies - Carbonators and carbonation

 CO2 pressure-regulator with heater, 299 Euros- essential for achieving a consistent level of carbonation.

-Extra kit for a 26 mm bottle neck, 45 Euros for each bottle holder.
-The standard kit included is for 29 mm champagne bottles.
+Extra kit for a 26 mm crown cap bottle neck, 45 Euros for each bottle holder.
+The standard kit included is for 29 mm crown cap 'champagne' bottles.

-On the left is the Kit for a 26 mm bottle neck.
+On the left is the Kit for a 26 mm crown cap bottle neck.

 Set of seals for one bottle holder, 18.50 Euros.